RJWANGbioinfo/APAlyzer-QSr/README.md

 All the reference files used for fastq trimming and PAS clean are stored in REF/ folder

 ## Quick-Start
-The toolkit contains a shell scripts can simply run all steps in one shot aftering setting the path:
+The toolkit contains a shell scripts can simply run all steps in one shot aftering setting the path.
+You can first put all the fastq files under rootdir/project/rawfastq/, then run:
 ```
 ./raw.pip.example.sh
 ```